sweetmangoes/scheduler/README.md

 A scheduling appointment app made by using React, Javascript.
 A feature is to edit, delete, and create appointments.
 ![homepage](./docs/homepage.png)

-You can create an appointment by saving or desire to cancel.
+You can create an appointment also.
 ![Appointment](./docs/appointment-form.png)